ooni/ooni.org/content/faq/faq.md

 * Network measurements (you can view the specifics by reviewing each of the [tests](https://github.com/TheTorProject/ooni-spec/tree/master/test-specs))

+OONI does not modify the information in the data after publication (including scrubbing unintentionally collected PII or other private information) as soon as the data is public and is known to be replicated by other entities.

 Learn more about the above through [OONI's Data Policy](https://ooni.torproject.org/about/data-policy/).